TamarBollak0077/Ai_learning_platform/README.md

 The backend uses appsettings.json for configuration.
 A template file is available at appsettings.Development.example.json.
 Replace PATH_TO_YOUR_DB_FILE.mdf with your actual database file path.
 Make sure to set the OpenAI__ApiKey in your launch profile or user secret

+## 👨‍💻 Contributing

+- Pull requests are welcome.
+- For major changes, please open an issue first.
+- Please refer to the frontend and backend README files before starting work.

+---